 KW Marketing’s best campaign saw 91 conversions (sales), 22.3k impressions and reach of 14.2k.
 We spent £66 in total and for every new purchase/customer, we spent 73p.
 We saw an EPV of £3,276, which is a good estimation of what we made in revenue.

 Today, Popcorn Kitchen has a thriving reputation for impeccable quality and constantly developing new products.
 Coupled with its fast-moving, agile mindset, there’s so much more to come!
 Having a digital marketing agency that knows the brand and is with it as it grows and changes can make all the difference.
-Now, food marketing agency KW Marketing supports the brand’s organic social media as well as providing email consultancy.
+Now, food marketing agency KW Marketing supports the brand’s paid social strategy, organic social media as well as providing email consultancy.

 ‘We’ve been working with Kate for over three years and she has really helped sharpen our social media approach and outputs.
 Kate brings a clear point of view, creativity, pragmatism and has made a major contribution to our online sales growth.’

-Andy Valentine, owner and director, Popcorn Kitchen
+Andy Valentine, Owner and Director, Popcorn Kitchen

 Want results like this?
 Book a call today to chat about how paid and organic social can keep your business as busy as popcorn in a kettle.